-For the current year we have also committed Pupil Premium money to paying for all school trips, including residential ones where age appropriate.
+For the current year, we have also committed Pupil Premium money to pay for all school trips, including residential ones where age-appropriate.
 This is because we strongly feel pupils benefit from being fully included in all school activities, and should not feel excluded due to finances.
 School trips also increase pupils self-confidence, can lead to greater independence, better team-working and happier pupils.

 How Are Results Monitored?

-Each year all teachers are made aware of whom their Pupil Premium children are.
-There current levels are recorded and the intervention each child would benefit from will be noted.
+Each year all teachers are made aware of who, their Pupil Premium children are.
+Their current levels are recorded and the intervention each child would benefit from will be noted.
 We then work out the best way to provide this for each individual child.
-Their levels will be checked regularly through the year to see if the intervention is working, and adjusted accordingly.
-At the end of the year we will publish the progress our Pupil Premium children made, although no child will be identified either by name or class.
+Their levels will be checked regularly throughout the year to see if the intervention is working, and adjusted accordingly.
+At the end of the year, we will publish the progress our Pupil Premium children made, although no child will be identified either by name or class.

 Please remember this intervention is available for all Pupil Premium children regardless of their ability – even high achievers could do better!
 We will be pushing all our children to have high aspirations and achieve the best results they can for themselves.

-Please click on the links below to see how we have spent the money over the years and the action plan for this academic year.
+Please click on the links below to see how we have spent the money and the action plan for this academic year.